mmistakes/minimal-mistakes/_posts/2023-01-09-scala-cli-and-scala-native.md

 2. For each zero, we will find all the numbers that fit in that position according to the constraints
 3. For each of those numbers, we will generate a new sudoku replacing the zero with it
 4. We will apply the three previous steps to every sudoku we have created so far until there are no more zeros
-5. We will end up with a list of solved sudokus that we will return to the user
+5. We will end up with a list of solved sudoku boards that we will return to the user

 We will need to implement a couple of methods over `Sudoku` to implement this solution: